campbell17/campbell17-v2/journal/draft-untitled.md

 I still remember where I was standing in my old house when my mom laid the "birds of a feather flock together" adage at my feet.
 She explained its meaning and I got my first glimpse into the way I could be influenced by others.
 She stressed I should be more particular about who I hang around with.
 Up until that point, fun was fun and anyone who wanted to play with me was a-ok.
 I remember resisting the idea at the time, not wanting someone else to have control over who I chose to be friends with.
 It sank in, though, and I avoided playing with that boy much after that.
 That was a "nurture" moment, as opposed to my inherent attraction to trouble, i.e. "nature".
 I read once that despite the obvious influence our peers have on our behavior, it's our natural attractions to those _types_ of peers that really determines what path we end up taking in life.
 In other words, if I was born with a predernatural yearning to be perceived as "cool" and I grew up in an era where smoking was considered cool, my peer group wouldn't be the ones influencing me to smoke; rather, when I reached an age where that started to matter, I would naturally gravitate toward a peer group already consisting of smokers.

-Notes for next time: Ponder more questions and start answering them.
+Notes for next time: Talk about how correlation is so easily misdirected?
+Or have you beat that dead horse enough?
+Otherwise, start talking about big changes in 5th grade.

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.